ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 {{< spoiler text="Why should I choose your research group and NUS?
 Why should I do a PhD or postdoc in Asia?" >}}
 The [section above](#why-us) provides numerous reasons.
-Singapore and NUS are an excellent place to do a PhD and do research.
+Singapore and NUS are an excellent place to do a PhD and do research, and are very well recognised around the world.
 {{< /spoiler >}}